RELS 258. 4 credits;

 NEW Summer Scholarship Process!

-- The Scholarship Application Process OPENS on December 1.
-First-Come, First-Served!Students with high amounts of need are urged to apply as soon as the Summer Scholarship Applications opens on December 1.
+- Summer Scholarship Process:Students with need are urged to apply early, before the Summer Scholarship Application closes on December 15.

 - Need based award amounts will vary, based on each student's individual FAFSA report.
 Some awards may cover as much as 100% of the program cost, though most applicants will receive less than that.